WillBallentine/bark/README.md

 This is the language that your doggo would code in cause he is such a goodboi (thats the true boolean in Bark btw)!
 Bark is written in Go and utilizes only the baked in Go functionality.
 Thanks to Thorsten Ball and his book "Writing an Interpreter in Go"!
 This has been a major help in getting this project off the ground!

-Bark is still a work in progress and as of this latest update to this repo, it is only a parser of the basic syntax and a basic repl.
+Bark is still a work in progress and as of this latest update to this repo, it is only generating tokens with the basic syntax and a basic repl.
 More is coming soon though!

 Feel free to give it a clone and run by moving into the bark directory and then running: go run main.go